nymea/nymea-wiki/Home.md

 * SD Card (minimum 8 GB SD or SDHC card)
 * a breadbord or something similar to connect the RF-modules to the GPIO Pins of the RPi

-## Setting up Raspberry Pi
+## Setup Raspberry Pi SD
-### On the Linux PC
-First we have to download the latest hive-wheezy-image from the [hiveyourhome.org FTP](http://www.hiveyourhome.org/) area (just available for the hive developer team, sorry).
+First we have to download the latest hive-wheezy-image from the [hiveyourhome.org FTP](http://www.hiveyourhome.org/) area (currently just available for the hive developer team, sorry).
 If the download is finished, unzip and flash the image to the SD card.
-Under linux (or Mac OSX) you can do that with the command (make shore the SD is not mounted)
+Under linux and Mac OSX you can do that with the command (make shore the SD is not mounted)
 > replace /dev/sdX with your SD path -> you can find out with the command `fdisk -l` (under Mac OSX `diskutil list`

 `dd if=/path/to/image/version-wheezy.img of=/dev/sdX bs=4M`